Whole House Carbon Filters vs. Water Softeners: Which is Better for Combatting Dry Hair?

 - Removes calcium and magnesium, preventing mineral buildup on hair and skin.

-- Makes hair feel softer and more manageable by allowing it to retain more moisture.
+- In the ion-exchange process, calcium and magnesium ions are replaced by sodium ions, making hair feel softer and more manageable by allowing it to retain more moisture.

 - Helps prevent hair breakage and split ends, promoting healthier hair.